TanyamonSiri/Data_Science_Projects/README.md

 ## 8. Intro to Python Programming

-## 9. Machine Learning for Data Analyst
+## 9. Essential Python for Data Science

 ## 10. Dashboard